kerem-kaynak/checksplit/README.md

 # Checksplit

-A web app for splitting restaurant checks with friends.
+An app for splitting restaurant checks with friends.
 Scan a receipt or manually enter items, share a code, and everyone claims what they ordered.

 **Live Demo:** [checksplit.kak.dev](https://checksplit.kak.dev)